-Botrytis Cinerea loves temperatures in the range of 70°-77°F, which is bad for you as a medical marijuana grower, because that’s also the ideal range for your hydroponics plants.
+Botrytis Cinerea loves temperatures in the range of 70°-77°F, which is bad for you as a marijuana grower, because that’s also the ideal range for your cannabis plants.

 Gray mold can tolerate temperatures below 70°F better than it tolerates temperatures warmer than 70°F.

 Gray mold loves high humidity, and this gives you the opportunity to use venting, dehumidifiers or air conditioners to keep your marijuana grow room humidity between 44-53%.

 It’s harder for gray mold to get established in a marijuana grow room with low humidity.